michellab/Stapline/parameterisation_scripts/README.md

 If multiple chemically equivalent torsions have been scanned (e.g. 13-2-3-16, 14-2-3-15 etc. in the fragment shown above), the above steps can be repeated for each torsion individually until the residual energy (QM - (MM,total - MM,torsion)) profile has been obtained for each torsion (run up to the ``prepare_fitting_data.ipynb`` notebook).
 Then, the residual energies can be averaged and a torsion fit will be done on the average residual energy profile.
 This is done in the bottom section of the ``dihedral_fitting.ipynb`` notebook (Fitting of multiple chemically equivalent torsions).
 ______________________________________________________________________________________________________________________

 After a torsion has been parameterised and the frcmod file updated, the above steps can be followed again to parameterise a new torsion.
-Note that in the ``mm_parameterisation.ipynb`` notebook, the frcmod file used should be the **updated** one with the new parameters for the first torsion.
+Note that in the ``mol2_mm_parameterisation.ipynb`` notebook, the frcmod file used should be the **updated** one with the new parameters for the first torsion.

 Once all torsions have been fitted and their parameters updated in the frcmod file, there will be missing parameters connecting the stapled residue backbone to the backbones of other residues.
 These parameters are copied from the AMBER force field and modified to contain the correct mix of uppercase and lowercase atom types.
 These torsions are common among all staples and can be copied from the force fields we have already prepared.
 See the pentenyl glycine, cysteine xylene and Click staple frcmod files.
 These are the parameters needed: